Key to the City (film): Plot

 At a convention in San Francisco, Steve Fisk, the mayor of the municipality of Puget City, mistakes Clarissa Standish, the mayor of Wenonah, Maine, for a "balloon dancer" whom he was expecting.

 As a former longshoreman, Steve feels that Clarissa might be too refined for him, but he is attracted to her.
 However, he must beware of crooked city councilman Les Taggart, who would happily exploit a scandal to politically damage Steve back in Puget City.

 Steve inadvertently causes Clarissa to be arrested twice, first after a brawl in a Chinatown restaurant and then on their way to a costume party.
 A photographer snaps a picture of Clarissa that creates the appearance that she is at the police station for public drunkenness.
 Her uncle, Judge Silas Standish, is happy that Clarissa may be finally shedding her prim exterior.

 The balloon dancer Sheila appears, causing Clarissa to incorrectly conclude that Steve wants to see her.
 Clarissa is irate when Steve disappears, unaware that he hurried home for a hastily called council vote.
 Steve wants to marry Clarissa and present her with the key to his city.

 Production

 Key to the City paired Gable and Young for the first time since Call of the Wild (1935), when their off-camera tryst produced a secret daughter, Judy Lewis.
 Gable also appeared with James Gleason for the first time since A Free Soul in 1931.

 Mervyn LeRoy was first named as the film's director but was reassigned to East Side, West Side, with George Sidney announced as his replacement in May 1949.

 The casting of Barry Fitzgerald as Chief Duggan was announced in June 1949 but required foot surgery and was unable to take the role, with Frank Morgan named soon after.
-Morgan, the real-life honorary mayor of Borrego Springs, California, lobbied to have some of his scenes filmed there.
+Morgan, the real-life honorary mayor of Borrego Springs, California, lobbied to have some of his scenes filmed there, which were to be his final onscreen appearance.